magnusnordlander/silvia-pi/README.md

 * Add reaction time compensation for weighted shots
 * asyncio instead of multiprocess
 * 128x64 SPI OLED display
+* Second temperature sensor near group head

 ### In progress
-* Second temperature sensor near group head?
 * Pressure gauge
     * ~~Sensata 116CP or 60CP seems like good choices, but hard to come by~~ Haven't even been able to find in small quantities, not to mention that I don't know the price
     * ~~BDSensors DMP331P or DS200P could also be good choices~~ Too expensive (~$400)